ayaendres/sleep-behavior/README.md

 in the more code focused commits.

-I worked on this here and there throughout a workday, so I don't know exactly how much time I spent on it, but I committed more time than is probably appropriate on testing the selectors with react-testing-library.
+I worked on this here and there throughout a workday, so I don't know exactly how much time I spent on it, but I committed more time than is probably appropriate on testing the selectors with react-testing-library 🙃.
 I am comfortable saying I didn't commit too much time on the rest of the project (falling within the expected completion time).

+Thank you for taking the time to review this 🎉\
+-Aya

+## Running the project

+After cloning, you should be able to run the project with `npm install` followed by `npm start` after the downloads finish.
+Navigate to http://localhost:3000 in your browser to see the project.

 ## Available Scripts